ec429/howzat/protocol.md

 If a client sends an action (trigger or otherwise) which the server has not requested, it will fail with an `error` message.

+If the server has requested an action, but the client's attempt to perform it fails with an `error` message, the server shall re-send the action request.

 #### Coin toss

 Server: `{'type': 'action', 'action': 'call toss'}`